MathCryo/syringe_pump/README.md

    Note that on some operating systems, you may need to grant access to read/write to the port in order for the script to work.
     ### On Linux/macOS
+      ```code sudo chmod +765 Pythonscript_jove_2025.py```
+   this will have to be rerun each time you log out/reboot, to avoid running the code as 'sudo' a better option is to set the user to have access to the port
+   navigate to the the port and do
+   sudo usermod -a -G dialout $USER

     ### On Windows (Command Prompt)